-Professor of Christian Ethics and Public Policy
+Ronald J. Sider Professor of Christian Ethics and Public Policy

 Ph.D.
-(Religion and Theological Ethics): Baylor University
+(Religion & Theological Ethics, minor Anthropology): Baylor University

 M.Div.: Assemblies of God Theological Seminary

 Paul's keynote addresses on religion, peacemaking, and justice include The Hague, Netherlands (Dutch Ministry of Foreign Affairs); Pune, India for the United Nations Educational, Scientific, and Cultural Organization (UNESCO); and Bethlehem for Bethlehem Bible College.
-He co-founded Pentecostals & Charismatics for Peace & Justice and is editor of the book series Pentecostals, Peacemaking, and Social Justice (Wipf & Stock) and the journal Pax Pneuma: The Journal of Pentecostals & Charismatics for Peace & Justice.
-His organizational memberships and academic presentations include the American Academy of Religion, the Society for Pentecostal Studies, and the Society of Christian Ethics.
+He co-founded Pentecostals & Charismatics for Peace & Justice in July, 2001 and is editor of the book series Pentecostals, Peacemaking, and Social Justice.Paul is also an alumnus of the Shalom Hartman Institute (Jerusalem) & American Jewish Committee's Christian Leadership Initiative.
+His organizational memberships and academic presentations include the American Academy of Religion, the Society for Pentecostal Studies (which he served as president in 2013), and the Society of Christian Ethics.